 The objective of the auditor is to obtain sufficient appropriate audit evidence regarding the assessed risks of material misstatement, through designing and implementing appropriate responses to those risks.

 ISA 330.5 requires the auditor to design and implement overall responses to address assessed risks at the financial statement level.
-Financial statement-level risks are pervasive — they affect the financial statements as a whole rather than specific assertions.
-Examples include a weak control environment, management integrity concerns, or significant going concern doubt.
+Financial-statement-level risks are pervasive.
+They affect the financial statements (FS) as a whole rather than specific assertions.
+A weak control environment or management integrity concerns are the classic examples.

 Overall responses may include: